rrodriguezg1800/rrodriguez1800/README.md

-# Hi!
-I'm Rodrigo Rodríguez Galindo

-**Communications and Electronics Engineer**[cite: 1]

-I am a graduate of ESIME Zacatenco, IPN, with a strong technical focus on software engineering, operating systems, and network support[cite: 1].
-I am passionate about developing my career in network support, as well as core network technologies and mobile communication systems[cite: 1].

----

-## Portfolio Structure

-Below, I highlight the key projects and development areas that reflect my practical and academic experience:

-### 1. Automation and Linux Infrastructure
+ Hi there, my name is Rodrigo Rodríguez Galindo[cite: 1]

+Hi there!, I'm Rodrigo, a recently graduated Communications and Electronics Engineer[cite: 1] from the Instituto Politécnico Nacional (IPN) in Mexico, specializing in network support, software engineering, and core network technologies[cite: 1].

+ Highlights & Experience

+ **Academic Progression:** Recent graduate (Jan 2026) and current Master's applicant for Computer Science Engineering (MCIC) and Mobile Computing programs at IPN.
-*   **Configuration Management and Automation with Ansible in Linux Clusters:** Improvement proposal for the Technological Integration Department at CIC-IPN[cite: 1].
-This project focuses on automating Linux clusters using Ansible[cite: 1], encompassing dynamic resource optimization and managing server-focused distributions like Rocky Linux.
+ **Professional Internship:** Configuration Management and Automation with Ansible in Linux Clusters at the Technological Integration Department, CIC-IPN[cite: 1].

-### 2. Open Hardware Design
-*   **"Lagarto" Initiative:** Worked as a digital hardware designer, contributing to the validation and technical documentation for open-source processors at CIC-IPN[cite: 1].
+ **Hardware Design:** Contributor to the "Lagarto" Initiative, focusing on validation and technical documentation for open-source processors at CIC-IPN[cite: 1].

-### 3. Artificial Intelligence and Edge Computing
-*   **AI Implementation in Cameras:** Practical development of applied artificial intelligence (Edge AI) models implemented during my course at CIC-IPN[cite: 1].

-### 4. Operating Systems and Architecture
+ **Edge AI:** Applied AI implementation in cameras through the "Edge AI" course at CIC-IPN[cite: 1].
-*   **RISC-V Linux Operating Systems Development:** Development of Linux operating systems oriented towards the RISC-V architecture, as part of the National Summer School of Microtechnology at CIC-IPN[cite: 1].
+ **OS Development:** RISC-V Linux Operating Systems development during the National Summer School of Microtechnology at CIC-IPN[cite: 1].

----

-##  Tools and Skills

-*   **Languages and Databases:** Python 3, Basic MySQL[cite: 1].
-*   **Operating Systems:** Skilled with multiple Linux distributions, including Debian, Fedora, and Rocky Linux[cite: 1], along with practical experience optimizing environments.
-*   **Infrastructure and Tools:** Infrastructure management using Virtual Machines (VMs)[cite: 1], container deployment, automation with Ansible[cite: 1], and version control with GitLab[cite: 1].
-*   **Networking:** Traffic analysis with WireShark and foundational knowledge of convergent networks[cite: 1].
-*   **Complementary Skills:** I have introductory knowledge and a solid foundation in cybersecurity and virtualization, which act as complementary skills to my primary technical strengths in networking and support[cite: 1].
+ **Foundational Skills:** Solid introductory knowledge in cybersecurity and virtualization, complementing my core networking expertise[cite: 1].

----

-##  Featured Certifications

-*   **AI-900, Microsoft Azure** (2026)[cite: 1]
-*   **Networking Basics for CCST, Cisco** (2026)[cite: 1]
-*   **Cybersecurity Fundamentals, Cisco** (2026)[cite: 1]
-*   **Basic Python** (2026)[cite: 1]
-*   **Virtualization Fundamentals, Capacítate para el empleo** (2025)[cite: 1]
-*   **Linux Essentials, Cisco** (2024)[cite: 1]

----

-## Contact and Languages

-*   **Email:** rrodriguezg1800@alumno.ipn.mx[cite: 1]
+ **Certifications:** Microsoft Azure AI-900, Cisco CCST Networking Basics, and Cisco Cybersecurity Fundamentals[cite: 1].

+ Portfolio Structure

+This repository gathers all of my technical projects, certifications, and contributions in network infrastructure, Linux administration, and automation.